biotoolscoders/pedmix2/README.md

 # PedMix2
 PedMix2: general ancestry inference from the genome of an admixed individual

-Software accompanies for "A general approach for inferring the ancestry of ancestors of an admixed individual", by Yiming Zhang, Haotian Zhang and Yufeng Wu, manuscript, 2023.
+Software accompanies for "A general approach for inferring the ancestry of recent ancestors of an admixed individual", by Yiming Zhang, Haotian Zhang and Yufeng Wu, manuscript, 2023.
 This paper is under review.

 # Updated on September 8, 2023
 We added a large example data to test the performance of PedMix2.
 We also revised the tutorial, which now is more complete.

 # Usage
 Please read the [tutorial of PedMix2](https://github.com/biotoolscoders/pedmix2/blob/main/PedMix2_Tutorial_v0_1.pdf) for more details.